JP-King97/Restaurant-CleanCode-/README.md

 Each dish also contains a selling price calculated by the production cost, the cost of the ingredients, and $1000.
 The desserts also include the number of calories in the recipe.

-The program first present the option of synchronize the database with the local Excel file:
+The program first present the option of synchronize the internal storage of the program with the local Excel file:

 ![image](https://github.com/JP-King97/Restaurant-CleanCode-/assets/102275322/0a12e00b-a09b-401a-8901-2e6385b5ab97)